QutEcoacoustics/audio-analysis/docs/guides/generic_recognizers.md

 - `DurationStandardDeviation` defines _one_ SD of the assumed distribution.
 Assuming the duration is normally distributed, three SDs sets hard upper and lower duration bounds that includes 99.7% of instances.
 The filtering algorithm calculates these hard bounds and removes acoustic events that fall outside the bounds.

+### Remove events whose bandwidth is outside an acceptable range
 Use the parameter `Bandwidth` to filter out events whose bandwidth is too small or large.
 This filter removes events whose bandwidth lies outside three standard deviations (SDs) of an expected value.